 An excellent alternative to sapphire or ruby is spinel, an underrated gemstone that is found in several parts of Asia and Africa, historically in Sri Lanka, Afghanistan and Burma, as well as more recent deposits in Vietnam, Madagascar and Tanzania.

-One of the most highly-prized colours for spinel is a beautiful, deep red, which was sometimes mistaken for ruby (the two stones are often found together in the same gemstone deposits).
+One of the most highly-prized colours for spinel is a beautiful, deep red, which was historically mistaken for ruby (the two stones are often found together in the same gemstone deposits), because there was no scientific method to tell them apart.
 In fact, the Black Prince’s “ruby” that now adorns the State Crown of England is actually not a ruby at all, but a magnificent, 170-carat red spinel.
 Another fine example is the Samarian Spinel, which is the largest known spinel in the world, weighing in at a massive 500 carats (100g).
 This stone is part of the Iranian Crown Jewels.

 It is believed that spinel can help bring clarity to one’s thoughts and enhance creative ideas.
 Each of the different colours has their own meaning and associated properties.
 For example, red spinel, perhaps unsurprisingly, is said to improve one’s confidence and promote qualities of leadership.